jpinnoz/Small-Website-Manager/README.md

-Copy all the files except SWM.SQL into your web directory
+Copy all the files except SWM.SQL and README.MD into your web directory

 Import the database from SWM.SQL using phpMyAdmin or whatever you like